benji-8229/his-hers/README.md

 ## Development

 This project was initially imagined and prototyped in late 2021, but school and life got in the way until now.
-I decided to restart and finish it now, in time to give it as a Christmas gift.
+I decided to restart and finish it now, right on time to give it as a Christmas gift.

 The project is running off an `ESP8266 NodeMCU`, and the boards communicate through the `MQTT messaging protocol`.
 The amount of data transmitted is tiny, small enough we can actually just use free MQTT brokers intended for testing.
 The only dependency is our Arduino MQTT client, [pubsubclient](https://github.com/knolleary/pubsubclient) by Nick O'Leary.